Handling Sampling Bias in Presence-Only Data for MaxEnt

 roads = gpd.read_file("regional_roads.gpkg")

-# SPATIAL CONSTRAINT: Enforce projected CRS for accurate Euclidean distance (meters)
+# SPATIAL CONSTRAINT: enforce a projected CRS for accurate Euclidean distance (metres)

 if occ.crs.is_geographic: